 The Conservatorium Symphony Orchestra is thrilled to welcome international conductor Elim Chan for this concert.
-The orchestra will perform Dvorak’s nostalgic Symphony No.9 From the New World, Lutolawski’s Concerto for Cello featuring Julia Janiszewski and Strauss’ tone poem Till Eulenspiegel’s Merry Pranks, which chronicles the misadventures and pranks of the German peasant folk hero Till Eulenspiegel.
+The orchestra will perform Dvorak’s nostalgic Symphony No.9 From the New World, Tchaikovsky’s Vairations on a Rococo Theme featuring faculty cellist Meta Weiss and Strauss’ tone poem Till Eulenspiegel’s Merry Pranks, which chronicles the misadventures and pranks of the German peasant folk hero Till Eulenspiegel.

 ELIM CHAN, CONDUCTOR